 Section Contents How to use 1.
 Introduction Outlines the purpose and objectives of the Level 2 SFRA.
 For general information and context.
-2. The Planning Framework and Flood Risk Policy Users should refer to this section for any relevant policy which may underpin strategic or site-specific assessments.
+2. The Planning Framework and Flood Risk Policy Includes information on the implications of recent changes to planning and flood risk policies and legislation, as well as documents relevant to the study.
+Users should refer to this section for any relevant policy which may underpin strategic or site-specific assessments.
 3. Planning policy for flood risk management Provides an overview of both national and existing Local Plan policy on flood risk management.
 Users should use this section to understand and follow the steps required for the Sequential and Exception Tests.
 4. Impact of climate change Outlines the latest climate change guidance published by the Environment Agency and how this was applied to the SFRA.
 Sets out how developers should apply the guidance to inform sitespecific Flood Risk Assessments.
 This section should be used to understand the climate change allowances for a range of epochs and conditions, linked to the vulnerability of a development.
 5. Sources of information used in preparing the Level 2 SFRA Summarises the data used in the Level 2 assessments and GeoPDF mapping.
 Users should refer to this section in conjunction with the summary tables and GeoPDF mapping to understand the data presented.
 Developers should refer back to this section when understanding requirements for a sitespecific FRA.
 6. Level 2 Assessment Methodology Summarises the sites requiring Level 2 assessment and the outputs produced for each of these sites.
 This section should be used in conjunction with the site summary tables and GeoPDF mapping to understand the data presented.
 7. Flood risk management requirements for developers Identifies the scope of the assessments that must be submitted in FRA's supporting applications for new development.
 Refers to relevant sections in the L1 SFRA for mitigation guidance.
 Developers should use this section to understand requirements for FRA's and what conditions/ guidance documents should be followed.
 Developers should also refer to the L1 SFRA for further information on flood mitigation options.
 8. Surface water management and SuDS An overview of any specific local standards and guidance for Sustainable Drainage Systems (SuDS) from the Lead Local Flood Authority, Severn Trent Water and the water sector.
 Refers back to relevant sections in the L1 SFRA for information on SuDS and surface water management.
 Developers should use this section to understand what national, regional and local SuDS standards are applicable.
 Hyperlinks are provided.
 Developers should also refer to the L1 SFRA for further information on types of SuDS, the hierarchy and management trains information.
-9. Cumulative impact of development and strategic solutions regarding the cumulative impact Planners should use this section to help develop policy recommendations for the sites specified.
-Developers should use this section to understand the petential storage. understand the potential storage requirements and betterment opportunities for the sites assessed.
+9. Cumulative impact of development and strategic solutions Makes policy recommendations regarding the cumulative impact of development on flood risk for the catchments within the Bassetlaw Local Plan area.
+Planners should use this section to help develop policy recommendations for the sites specified.
+Developers should use this section to understand the potential storage requirements and betterment opportunities for the sites assessed.